 In all the responses above, there was nothing beyond the reach of Benedictine lay leadership.
-Nevertheless, a few participants did acknowledge that there was something special about the monastic state of life which was irreplaceable, for example, 'there's something about the figure in black that we are never going to be able to replace.'
-Pointing towards the source of this irreplaceable something, another participant noted that what most compromises lay participation in the Benedictine charism is consecration, which in Catholic thinking, is a lifelong commitment to poverty, chastity, and obedience.
-However, as this participant argued, 'if you look up the theology of the vows of the evangelical councils you can uncover a deeper significance which is where you would be looking for the value of that consecration, of that understanding of consecration, which might be applicable or in some way shared by lay people on a more temporary basis', something that was often found in a Benedictine school community.
-The vital point was that an understanding of consecration.
+Nevertheless, a few participants did acknowledge that there was something special about the monastic state of life which was irreplaceable, for example, 'there's something about the figure in black that we are never going to be able to replace.'321 Pointing towards the source of this irreplaceable something, another participant noted that what most compromises lay participation in the Benedictine charism is consecration, which in Catholic thinking, is a lifelong commitment to poverty, chastity, and obedience.
+However, as this participant argued, 'if you look up the theology of the vows of the evangelical councils you can uncover a deeper significance which is where you would be looking for the value of that consecration, of that understanding of consecration, which might be applicable or in some way shared by lay people on a more temporary basis', something that was often found in a Benedictine school community.322 The vital point was that an understanding of consecration could be adapted to suit the secular, lay vocation.

-Moreover, this participant stated that any understanding of lay consecration would require a fundamental distinction between, 'consecration as the commitment of one's life to discipleship', for example in the life of a school and 'the consecration of one's life for the whole of one's life.'
-In essence, lay consecration could mean, 'to make a total gift of oneself in any moment.
+Moreover, this participant stated that any understanding of lay consecration would require a fundamental distinction between, 'consecration as the commitment of one's life to discipleship', for example in the life of a school and 'the consecration of one's life for the whole of one's life.'323 In essence, lay consecration could mean, 'to make a total gift of oneself in any moment.
 This could be an intentional community commitment for a given time, or more precisely, task'; a situation which is gentler and more flexible for families.
-Ultimately, 'the point is that the notion of consecration, and the sort of totality of that, has to be modified radically, if not even completely jettisoned.'
+Ultimately, 'the point is that the notion of consecration, and the sort of totality of that, has to be modified radically, if not even completely jettisoned.'324 Although abandoning it altogether would weaken the Benedictine charism, if modified, it could be the basis of a form of lay consecration.